A group of BECU employees pose gather in front of a love sign in a festive mall setting. They are all wearing red sweatshirts that say "purpose."

 Shop at a Holiday Market

 Immerse yourself in a festive atmosphere at a local holiday market.
-You can sample holiday treats, sip festive beverages and shop local artisans' wares.
+Sample holiday treats, sip festive beverages and shop for local artisans' wares.

 Here are a few suggestions to inspire your search for a holiday market near you:

-• Artisans Holiday Fair (free), Nov.
-30 - Dec.
-1, Dec.
-14 and 15.
-More than 150 vendors selling locally made and curated products are gathering at the fairgrounds in Monroe.
+• Artisans Holiday Fair (free), Dec.
+13 and 14, 2025.
+More than 150 vendors sell locally made and curated products are gathering at the fairgrounds in Monroe.
 This holiday event also offers food and beverage services and crafts projects to get in on the artisan fun.

 Shop for a Christmas Tree

-Smelling fir trees and fresh air as you roam the rows of a Christmas tree farm can put anyone in the holiday spirit.
-At many tree farms, you can also sip cider, enjoy sweet treats, stop by a gift shop and visit Santa.
+The scent of fir trees intermingles with fresh, cold air as you roam the rows of a Christmas tree farm can put anyone in the holiday spirit.
+At many tree farms, you'll be able to sip cider, enjoy sweet treats, stop by a gift shop and visit Santa.

 Here is a small sampling to suit a range of tastes — from those who prefer a simple forest stroll to those who want a full holiday experience.